Shopify/shopify-function-rust/shopify_function/README.md

       }
       ```

-   1. Ensure that you have a `main` function that returns an error indicating to invoke a named export:
+   1. In `main.rs`, ensure that you have a `main` function that returns an error indicating to invoke a named export:

       ```rust
       fn main() {